Read Coral of Cowes Blog: Crossing Atlantic from Sint Maarten to Cowes, UK, April/May 2015: Coral of Cowes Crossing Atlantic Blog

 Now Sleeps 4 pax in Master cabin if required.

-The port Guest cabin has a double bed, washbasin, shower and toilet.
+The port Guest cabin has a double bed, washbasin, and toilet, plus an independent, adjacent shower.

 The starboard twin Guest cabin has a single bed, a detachable bed and a washbasin.